JavierZF/VREspaceRoomUE/README.md

 Add the Antilatency Plugin to your project ([website](https://developers.antilatency.com/Root/Index_en.html)) for Unreal 4.27.2 and drag the Escape Room plugin to your project.

 Make sure to activate Oculus VR plugin to allow the project to correctly install in Oculus.

+The Tutorial Resuelto folder contains an already completed example.